 The satellites also carry a materials science experiment, from which the school students can receive telemetry data and which they can compare to the results they obtained from similar reference experiments in the classroom.
 FUNcube is the first CubeSat project that will benefit this group.

 FUNcube-1 is in a Sun-Synchronous Low Earth Orbit approx 670km above the earth.
 In such an orbit a satellite passes over most locations approximately 3 times in the morning, and 3 in the evening, every day.
 This schedule allows the morning passes to be used for educational purposes and the evening passes for Amateur Radio communications.
-FUNcube-2 is also expected to be placed into a similar orbit.

 FUNcube-1 also carries a UHF to VHF linear transponder with approx 300mW PEP output and which can be used by Radio Amateurs worldwide for SSB and CW communications.

 Measuring just 10cm x 10cm x 10cm, and with a mass of less than 1kg, FUNcube-1 is the first spacecraft to have a primary mission of educational outreach to schools and the smallest ever satellite to carry a linear transponder for radio amateurs.

 FUNcube-3 (EO79) – a fast-track mission to provide a “transponder only” payload on a 2U CubeSat which is part of the precursor programme for the QB50 mission.
 This transponder is expected to become operational after approximately 6 months of science activity.
 This spacecraft was safely launched on a DNEPR on June 19th 2014 and commissioning is presently underway.
 It has now been given the OSCAR designation of European OSCAR 79 or EO-79